 Oregon Episcopal School is a private coed school in Tigard, Oregon.
 Tigard is a large suburb in Washington County, where you will find 66 other private schools.
 Unlike most schools, however, Oregon Episcopal School offers students room and board.
 In terms of religious orientation, the Oregon Episcopal School is an Episcopal school.The academic school years lasts 185 calendar days and each day students spend 7 hours in class.
 In 2011, 99% of the graduating senior class went on to 4-year colleges.109.1 full-time equivalent teachers… More

 Oregon is a state in the northwestern United States.
 It is north of California and east of the Pacific Ocean.
 It became the 33rd state when it was admitted to the Union in 1859.
 Salem is its capital, but Portland is its largest city.
 The state has a population 3, 970,239 as of 2014; 609,456 of those people live in Portland.
 Oregon is the ninth largest state in the U.S., and it has a mix of climates and topographies.
-It has a coastal area and it is home to several mountain ranges including the Cascade Range, the Klamath Mountains and the Blue Mountains.
+It has a coastal area and it is home to several mountain ranges including the Cascade Range, the Klamath Mountains, and the Blue Mountains.
 Mount Hood, which is in the Cascade Range, is the highest mountain in Oregon.
 It stands around 11,240 feet tall.
 Nearly half of the state is forest.
+Oregon offers its boarding school students education at its finest.
+Students going to boarding school in Oregon can visit the ocean, mountains, valleys, high deserts, cities, small towns, and almost everything in between.

 There are two boarding schools in Oregon.
 The Canyonville Christian Academy is the smaller of the two; it has 12 teachers and 116 students.
 It is a coed private high school that serves mostly Asian students: 65 percent of the pupils are of Asian descent, while 25 percent are white.
 Most of the rest are black or Hispanic.
 70 percent of the students are from other countries.
 The Canyonville Christian Academy offers a class called Seminar designed to teach children about the arts.
 The pupils visit museums, plays and operas and thus enjoy cultural experiences.
 The school’s athletic program is a member of the Oregon School Activities Association which regulates high school athletics and holds athletic conferences.
 The Academy is one of nine schools in the Mountain View Conference.